mattjanz3n/local488/README.md

 ## Setup

 Run `npm install` then synchronize with live website or use commands listed below.

+To make changes to the theme or plugin, use instructions in their README.
+Eventually, all commands will be run from the repository root, but for now subdirectories in `src/` must be setup for development separately.

 ## Synchronizing for the first time